MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

 - 1 portal
   - 4 servers:
     - 1 hosting server
-      - all data copied locally into an optimized, local postgres-database
+      - if feature service: into an optimized, local postgres-database
         - faster than map server, but data isn't "live", because not drawn from the live enterprise-db
+      - if map-image service: as file-gdb into AFS
+        - tends to be very slow
     - 2 map servers
       - accessing federated data from an enterprise-gdb
     - 1 image server